Sorting Algorithms

 Comparison Sort:

-Comparison sort algorithms compare elements at each step to determine its position in the array.
+Comparison sort algorithms compare elements at each step to determine their position in the array.
 Such algorithms are easy to implement but are slower.
 They are bounded by O(nlogn), which means on average, comparison sorts cannot be faster than O(nlogn).

 Integer Sort: